 How to Apply

 In this section you’ll find the information you need to determine if you are qualified to apply for a D4D dog, as well as the forms you need to submit an initial online application.
 Please review the eligibility criteria and the application process before filling out the short online form.
 In January 2014, D4D revised its application process and requires that all applicants attend PAWS (Pre-Application Workshop) prior to submitting an application.
 All application materials will be provided to prospective applicants after the PAWS workshop.

 Dogs for Diabetics (D4D) trains medical assistance dogs to alert insulin-dependent diabetics to impending low blood sugar (Hypoglycemia).
-The client is required to attend and pass approximately 150 hours of instructional classes, and keep extensive blood sugar and activity records.
-Training classes are held per a defined schedule over a training period that can extend for up to 3 months.
+The client is required to attend and pass approximately 130 hours of instructional classes which currently are covered in 18 training days.
+The 18 days of training classes are held on weekends per a defined schedule over a training period that can extend for 3 months.
 Dogs will be placed as they are matched with individual clients during the training class or after its completion.
 Placement with a dog may wait until an appropriate dog is matched with the individual.
-It can take up to 1 year after dog placement for the person/dog team to graduate.
-Thereafter, the team must periodically attend a regional support group, as well as participate in an annual recertification class to maintain their medical assistance dog status.
+Thereafter, the team must periodically attend a regional support group, as well as participate in an annual re-certification class to maintain their medical assistance dog status.

 In order for your short application to be accepted, you must meet all of the following basic criteria:

 - The applicant must be insulin-dependent for a minimum of 12 months prior to submitting the online, short application.

 - The applicant must live within a 3 hour drive of D4D’s Nylabone Training Center, in Concord, CA.

 - The applicant must have access to a computer for submittal of weekly activity and glucose records.

 If you meet these criteria, you are eligible to complete the online Short Application.

 Summary of Application Process

 The following summarizes the processes that are used to select candidates to participate in our program:

-- The application will be reviewed and the applicant will be invited for a personal interview and day long training workshop, at the D4D Nylabone Training Center, with two or more members of the D4D Application Review Committee.
+- The application will be reviewed and the applicant will be invited for a personal interview and day long training workshop, at the D4D Nylabone Training Center, with the D4D Application Review Committee.